-Mar is Vice President, Head of Supply Chain, International Markets and Israel & Asia Pacific.
-She discusses her role ensuring the right countries receive the right amount of drugs at the right time, being a role model in Japan… and what she keeps in the secret drawer in her office.
+Mar is Head of Supply Chain for International Markets and Israel & Asia Pacific.
+Here, as part of International Women’s Day 2019, she discusses her role ensuring the right countries receive the right amount of drugs at the right time, being a role model in Japan… and what she keeps in the secret drawer in her office.

 I’m a qualified pharmacist but I never really planned to work in a pharmacy.
 When I finished university, I didn’t have a clue what I wanted to do.
 It took me a while to find myself and I tried a number of different roles and jobs before I thought about supply chain.